Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

 ![](./example_images/map1_1.png)
 ![](./example_images/map1_2.png)

 While these were interesting initial designs, the team felt they diverged too far from the original idea of a trench escape game and leaned too much towards a dungeon-crawler-like design.
-So, including one design that a teammate came up with, I created two levels: one as a simple introductory level to guide the player through the mechanics of the game, and another more complex map intended for players to explore on consecutive attempts.
+So, including one design that a teammate came up with, I created two levels: one as a simple introductory level to guide the player through the mechanics of the game, and another more complex, mazelike map intended for players to explore on consecutive attempts.

 Initial Designs:
 ![](./example_images/initial_design_map2_1.png)